Agentic-Intelligence-Lab/Agentic-Intelligence-Lab.github.io/index.md

 - **Fully funded Ph.D. positions** starting in **Fall 2025** have been taken.
 - Openings for **self-financed Ph.D. students** and  **research assistants** are available **year-round**.
 - ❗❗❗ We have an available postdoc position in reinforcement learning and robotic learning.
 - ❗❗❗ We need several **remote research interns** to work on skill adaptation, real-to-sim, or generattive-model-based RL.
 Please reach out to Dr. Jiayu Chen if interested.
+Our Ph.D. or MPhil candidates are usually selected among research interns.

 **Qualifications for Ph.D. and Postdoctoral Researchers:**
 Candidates should possess **strong proficiency in mathematics or programming, as well as demonstrate self-motivation and resilience**.
 Applicants with backgrounds in the following areas are highly preferred: Humanoid Robots, Large Language/Reasoning Models, Control Theory, Optimization Theory, Statistical Machine Learning.